keboola/component-hubspot-v2/README.md

 ## Contacts

-Contacts store information about individuals, their names, emails,
+Contacts store information about individuals, their names, emails, addresses, etc.

 The Contacts data is saved into the **contact.csv** table